cmd-stream/cmd-stream-examples-go/README.md

 - server-streaming: an example where the command sends back multiple results.
 - versioning: demonstrates how the server can handle different versions of the
   same command, for example, to support older clients.
-- rpc - demonstrates how to implement RPC with cmd-stream-go.
+- rpc: demonstrates how to implement RPC with cmd-stream-go.
-- tls - cmd-stream-go + TLS.
+- tls: cmd-stream-go + TLS.

 More information can be found in the corresponding `main.go` files.